Zakaria9375/fm-multi-step-form/README.md

 > What could be improved ?

 The weird way of fetching font at the initial load of the page.
-Should be seprated from the main style sheet and preloaded in index.html
-Tailwind merge package would be useful in case of overrides the defaults

 ## About the Author